-Podcast: Listen to Dr. Provencher discuss his article in the January issue.
+Podcast: Listen to Dr. Brittberg discuss his article in the May issue.

 Selected Other Published Work in AJSM

 Peterson L, Brittberg M, Kiviranta I, Akerlund EL, Lindahl A. Autologous chondrocyte transplantation.
 Biomechanics and long-term durability.
 Am J Sports Med.
 2002 Jan-Feb;30(1):2-12.